brianvh/versus-api-docs/source/includes/_session.md

   /session?developer_uuid=<developer_uuid>
 ```

-> Returns a 401 with this JSON:
+> Returns a 401 with JSON following this structure:

 ```json
 { "session": { "seed": "a random genreated hash" } }